Pechersk School International: History

-The school was established in 1995 by parents keen to improve the quality of education for their children.
+In 2000 PSI officially became an IB World School, offering three IB programmes.
 PSI is the only school in Ukraine to be accredited in three International Baccalaureate (IB) programmes.
 These include the Primary Years Programme (PYP), the Middle Years Programme (MYP), and the Diploma Programme (DP).
-The IB diploma is recognised by more than 2337 universities in over 74 countries.
+The IB diploma is recognised by more than 2337 universities in over 90 countries.